vasu4982/ukufu/README.md

 A set of reciepes and Ingredients are given, build Rest API, which should determine and return all possible recipes with fresh Ingredients (not expired).

+### Problem Analysis

+Though the problem looks like a simple REST API implementation, the business logic has greater scope for extention.
+It is a variation of Donald Knuth's Algorithm X, Exact Cover, Max Cover with optimization for max recipes and min recipes.

+https://en.wikipedia.org/wiki/Knuth%27s_Algorithm_X.
+Due to time constraints from my side, I would love to discuss this in the later discussions.

+A minimalistic apparoach is taken to submit the solution in time.

 #### User Story

 As a User I would like to make a request to an API that will determine from a set of recipes what I can